 The distillation to three principles of Restorative Justice was adapted from a recent Discussion Paper circulated by Dennis Cooley of the Law Commission of Canada.
-The paper is entitled: From Restorative Justice to Transformative Justice, and posits conflict as normal within society, where concepts of right and wrong clash on an endless array of issues.
+The paper is entitled: From Restorative Justice to Transformative Justice (which title I also chose for this talk, "Transformative Justice" being my mentor Ruth Morris' preferred term since it is more radical - cuts more deeply to the roots), and posits conflict as normal within society, where concepts of right and wrong clash on an endless array of issues.
 It points to an endless dynamic of transformation to bring positive change and healing out of every hurtful conflict, criminal and non-criminal.

-Quaker activist, Ruth Morris, has similarly said Restorative Justice is "NOT ENOUGH!", and points to sweeping changes to move us dramatically away from a "misery justice system" as she designates too much of contemporary Western justice.
+Quaker activist Ruth Morris, has similarly said Restorative Justice is "NOT ENOUGH!", and points to sweeping changes to move us dramatically away from a "misery justice system" as she designates too much of contemporary Western justice.

-The Law Commission paper concludes, and I conclude, thus:
+The Law Commission paper concludes, and I with them:

-"Transformative justice must be driven by the needs of participants.
+Transformative justice must be driven by the needs of participants.
 Decisions on how to resolve the conflict ought to be based on a consensus.
 By consensus, we mean an agreement on how to move forward that is acceptable to all parties.
 A consensus cannot be imposed.
 Nor is consensus just a middle ground position.
 The goal will be to find common ground on which a mutually acceptable resolution can be established.
-This is the power of transformative justice: the possibility of using the substance of a conflict as a means of expolring options and establishing responses that are not only acceptable to all parties but develop and strengthen relationships among those involed (From Restorative Justice to Transformative Justice, p.
-51)."
+This is the power of transformative justice: the possibility of using the substance of a conflict as a means of exploring options and establishing responses that are not only acceptable to all parties but develop and strengthen relationships among those involved (From Restorative Justice to Transformative Justice, p.
+51, emphasis added).